tonyhliao/Business-Analytics-Nanodegree-Udacity/README.md

 # Business-Analytics

+This repository contains the projects I completed as part of the Business Analytics Nanodegree.

+You can check my Nanodegree <a href="https://graduation.udacity.com/nd098">here</a>.

 ### Part 1: Introduction to Data
 Statistics and visuals to find and communicate insight.
 Develop Excel skills to manipulate, analyze, and visualize data in a spreadsheet.
 Build Excel models to analyze possible business outcomes.